Itzbrandonlee/TradingBot/docs/README.md

 ## Usage

 ### Access Stock Data
-    - Data is downloaded using yahoofinance2.
-Their full documentation: https://github.com/gadicc/node-yahoo-finance2/blob/devel/docs/README.md
+Data is downloaded using yahoofinance2.
+Their full documentation is [here](https://github.com/gadicc/node-yahoo-finance2/blob/devel/docs/README.md)
 #### Basic Overview
 - Stock data is saved within the variable jsonData.
 It contains children metadata and quotes.
 Within quotes, there will be stock data for each individual day
-    - for example, to access the closing price of the first day: "jsonData.quotes[0].close
+- For example, to access the closing price of the first day: ``` jsonData.quotes[0].close ```
 - Look at the downloaded file so you fully understand the structure of the data

 ### Access Transaction Data
-    - Once backtest has been clicked, every transaction will be stored in an array called transactions.
-Each index will contain: buy vs sell, number of shares, date, and price.
+Once backtest has been clicked, every transaction will be stored in an array called transactions.
+Each transaction will contain: buy vs sell, number of shares, date, and price.